 Registration Holds are not activated at this time.
 Secure messages announcing the date on which holds will be activated will be sent to all non-compliant students.
 In the event you have a Registration Hold due to an outstanding immunization, Health Services staff will work with you to provide information and options for you to receive the immunizations you need in order to register for classes.

-Does the mandate apply to all learners, including executive education, continuing education, etc., who will be on campus, or just to enrolled students?
+Does the mandate apply to all learners who will be on campus, or just to enrolled students?

 The requirement to submit to HUHS verification of vaccination applies to all Harvard community members, including all enrolled students at any of Harvard’s Schools, faculty, staff, and researchers, who will have any on-campus presence.